To apply for our Home Ownership Program, read the qualifications and follow the directions below

-- We/I have a steady annual income within the limits set by HUD annually, for Franklin County, Pennsylvania.
-(Generally 30% to 60% of income guidelines established by HUD click here for their website.)
+Have a steady annual income within the limits set by HUD annually for Pennsylvania.
+(Click here for detail)

-- We/I along with family and friends, are/am willing to partner with Habitat For Humanity to provide 350 hours (250 for single) of “sweat equity” in the construction of our/my house or other approved activities.
+Willing to partner with Habitat For Humanity to provide 450 hours (350 for single) of “sweat equity” in the construction of our/my house or other approved activities.

 Habitat for Humanity builds decent and affordable homes around the world in partnership with families in need of a decent place to live.
 Habitat homebuyers help build their own homes alongside volunteers and pay an affordable mortgage.